CPK Insurance

 A Hawaii smoke shop policy often starts with general liability for customer injury and third-party claims, commercial property for building damage and inventory, commercial crime for theft or fraud exposures, and workers' compensation if the shop has 1 or more employees.

-The main requirements in the provided data are workers' compensation for businesses with 1 or more employees and proof of general liability coverage for most commercial leases.
+The main requirements are workers' compensation for businesses with 1 or more employees and proof of general liability coverage for most commercial leases.
 Commercial auto minimums apply if the business uses covered vehicles.

 Have your store address, lease terms, employee count, revenue estimate, and inventory values ready.
 It also helps to note whether your location faces hurricane, tsunami, flooding, or volcanic activity exposure.